KianGentry/EYN-DOS/README.md

 "listdir" = Lists all sub-directories.

-"dir" = Lists all files in the current working directory (Including total size).
+"dir" = Lists all files in the current working directory (Including total size). s)
 "run" = Gives you a prompt asking what file you want to run.
 Type "nul" to abort the command.
-Type the name of the file you want to run (Including the extension e.g: example.txt).
+Type the name of the file you want to run (Including the extension e.g: example.py) (Only runs Python file).

 "end" = Gives you a prompt asking if you are sure you want to end your EYN-DOS session.
 Type "y" to end your session.
 Type "n" to abort the command.